privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/spec.md

 #### The message tree (per poll)

 Each leaf within the message tree correlates to a command cast from participants within a poll, it too like the state tree has a default nothing-up-my-sleeve value at leaf zero.
-Except it is a Keccak256 hash of the string `"Maci"` moduluo the SNARK field size $p$ [1.1].
+Except it is a Keccak256 hash of the string `"Maci"` modulo the SNARK field size $p$ [1.1].

 ### 3.7.
 System flow